yuxuan980925/yuxuan980925.github.io/index.md

 I am a postdoctoral researcher at the Department of Computer Science of the University of Luxembourg, where I am a member of the [CLAiM group on Computational Law and Machine Ethics](https://www.uni.lu/fstm-en/research-groups/computational-law-and-machine-ethics/) led by [Dr. Réka Markovich](https://rekamarkovich.github.io/).

 I am an AI researcher focusing on symbolic and hybrid approaches for human-level and human-centered AI in application areas like digital transformation of law and finance.
-With an interdisciplinary background—having graduated from the Law, Science, and Technology - joint doctoral program (LAST-JD)—I am working towards bridging the gap between technological innovation and societal values.

-AI encompasses sub-symbolic AI that is data-driven models like Large Language Models (LLMs), and symbolic AI, rooted in knowledge representation and reasoning (KRR).
-They offer complementary strengths, and both of them are transversal due to their applicability in so many different application domains.
-Rooted in KRR, my interests are in the foundations of AI and general concerns about the use of AI, particularly in the digital transformation of law and finance.